w4lv-community/Additional-Example-Projects/LabVIEW_2017/cRIO_HostPC_NI_9205_Demo/Readme.md

 2. On the Launcher VI of the cRIO application, make sure you include the IP address of the Host PC.

-3.Run the cRIO Launcher VI and the two applications should connect.
+3. Run the cRIO Launcher VI and the two applications should connect.
 You will see the data from the cRIO streamed to the Host PC application.

+4. Safely shutdown the cRIO application remotely through the Workers Debug Server's Application Manager